HaakonLyngstad/ProjectML2020/README.md

 ## License
-A short snippet describing the license (MIT, Apache etc)
+This project is publicy available under the MIT license

 MIT © [Time_series_group_3]()